How your Gut Health Impacts Skin Health

 How an Imbalanced Gut Triggers Skin Conditions

 A healthy gut is home to trillions of bacteria that help regulate the immune system, reduce inflammation, and aid digestion.
-However, factors like poor diet, food sensitivities, stress, and toxins can disrupt this balance, leading to:
+However, factors like poor diet, food sensitivities, stress, and toxins can disrupt this balance.

-Food Sensitivities & Inflammation: Certain foods, even those considered "healthy," may cause immune reactions that contribute to flare-ups in psoriasis, eczema, and other skin conditions.
+Certain foods may cause immune reactions that contribute to flare-ups in psoriasis, eczema, and other skin conditions.

 Common Skin Conditions Linked to Gut Health